davidthomas777/BlueSynthVST/README.md

 - `juce::Synthesiser` / `juce::SynthesiserVoice` for voice management and polyphony
 - `juce::dsp` for oscillators, state-variable TPT filters, and gain processing
+- Fast per-sample oscillator generation in `OscData`, including FM modulation and the polynomial sine path described above
+- Cached cutoff and resonance updates in `FilterData` to avoid redundant state-variable filter coefficient recalculation
 - `AudioProcessorValueTreeState` (APVTS) for parameter state, presets, and host automation
 - Lock-free ring buffers (`juce::AbstractFifo`) for audio-thread → UI-thread metering, feeding both the oscilloscopes and the live filter-curve dot without locks or allocations on the audio thread
 - `juce::MidiKeyboardComponent` / `MidiKeyboardState` for the on-screen piano — merged into the same `MidiBuffer` host-sent MIDI arrives in, so the synth can't tell a click from a real note